Bethany Lutheran College: Leadership

 Bethany Lutheran College is governed by a 12-member Board of Regents.
 The college's president serves as an advisory member on that board.

 Academics

-The college offers 35 majors, 28 minors, a paralegal certification, and 7 pre-professional programs.
+As of 2024, the college will offer 30 majors, 22 minors, a paralegal certification, and 7 pre-professional programs.
 All of its undergraduate programs culminate in a Bachelor of Arts degree, except for the nursing program, which leads to a Bachelor of Science in Nursing.
 In 2021, BLC begin offering a graduate program in Clinical Mental Health Counseling.
 According to the college, graduates of this 60 credit program "are eligible to become National Certified Counselors, Licensed Professional Counselors (LPC), and Licensed Professional Clinical Counselors (LPCC)".
 While this program is based on the Council for Accreditation of Counseling and Related Educational Programs, it is not accredited.

 Accreditation

 Bethany Lutheran College has been accredited by the Higher Learning Commission since 1974.
 Its nursing program has been accredited by the Commission on Collegiate Nursing Education since 2018.
 BLC's education licensure programs are approved by the Minnesota Professional Educator Licensing and Standards Board (PELSB).

 While the Clinical Mental Health Counseling program is based on standards from the Council for Accreditation of Counseling and Related Educational Programs, it is not accredited.